Finding My Alonetude

 I think of this month as a movement toward what I am calling the Third Shore.
 If one shore is loneliness (the pain of unwanted isolation) and another shore is solitude (the peace of chosen aloneness), then the third shore is alonetude: the space where imposed isolation is transformed through attention and care into something generative.

 The third shore is a threshold.
 It is a liminal space.
-It is a quality of presence rather than a destination to be reached and possessed.
-It is a quality of presence to be practised.
+It is a quality of presence to be practised: a quality, never a destination.

 I arrive by the sea to listen.
 To write.
 To breathe.
 To remember what a body feels like when it receives permission to rest.

-I am here to recover my interoception.
+I am here to recover my inner body awareness.
 I am here to relearn the signals my body has been sending that I have spent years ignoring.
-I am here to discover what I need, what I want, who I am beyond performance for an institution that no longer employs me.
+I am here to discover what I need, what I want, and who I am beyond performance for an institution that no longer employs me.

 Title: Sea of Cortez